 Compensation grouting is a well established technique employed on tunnelling projects around the world to minimise settlement.
 It works by injecting a cement-like substance, called grout, into the ground to firm up the area where settlement is expected to occur.

 The grout is injected via small-diameter underground pipes which spread out from a central ‘grout shaft’.
 This method can be employed very precisely and is an effective way of minimising settlement damage to buildings.

 What are grout shafts?

 Grout shafts are holes in the ground from which grout can be pumped.
-They will be operated by small teams (usually between five and ten people) from worksites approximately 30m x 6m in size.
-When they are not operational these worksites can be reduced in size.
+They are operated by small teams (usually between five and ten people) from worksites approximately 30m x 6m in size.
+When they are not operational these worksites can sometimes be reduced in size.

-The worksites will be surrounded by hoardings to limit dust and noise emissions.
-In addition, much of the equipment that will be used will be located within the shafts themselves, further limiting noise and dust.
+The worksites are surrounded by hoardings to limit dust and noise emissions.
+In addition, much of the equipment is located within the shafts themselves, further limiting noise and dust.

 Thorough assessment before the Crossrail works and continuous monitoring during them mean that we can accurately determine where grout shafts are required and when grouting needs to be done.

-Most commonly they will be set up in advance of excavation and underground work, at a distance of between 20 and 50 metres from the elements of work that need compensation grouting.
+Most commonly they are set up in advance of excavation and underground work, at a distance of between 20 and 50 metres from the elements of work that need compensation grouting.